Independence of the Baltic States, II WW2, III National Partizans, IV Soviet Occupation

 Sculpture Park in Klaipėda

-In Klaipėda city between K. Donelaičio, Liepų, Trilapio and S. Daukantas streets.
+The park is located in Klaipėda between K. Donelaičio, Liepų, Trilapio and S. Daukanto streets.

-The Sculpture Park in Klaipėda is a multi-layered witness to the city's and the world's history.
-A cemetery, a park, a memorial, an art space - all this and more fits into this one space.
+Sculpture Park in Klaipėda is a multi-layered witness to the history of the city and of the world.
+A cemetery, a park, a memorial, a place for art – all this and more can be accommodated in one area.

-• a memorial stone for the old residents of the Klaipėda region – the Memelenders (1992).
+• a memorial stone to the old inhabitants of Klaipėda – the

-Memorials also honor the French prisoners of war who died in the Franco-Prussian War, the soldiers of the German Empire in World War I, the soldiers of Independent Lithuania, and the Belgian, Polish, and French prisoners of war in World War II.
+French prisoners of the Franco-Prussian War, German Imperial soldiers of the First World War, soldiers of Independent Lithuania, Belgian, Polish and French prisoners of the Second World War are also honoured with commemorative signs.

 Places to eat